To follow this tutorial you will need

 The Raspberry Pi computer does not have a way to read analog inputs.
 It's a digital-only computer.
 Compare this to the Arduino, AVR or PIC microcontrollers that often have 6 or more analog inputs!
 Analog inputs are handy because many sensors are analog outputs, so we need a way to make the Pi analog-friendly.

 We'll do that by wiring up an MCP3008 chip to it.
-The MCP3008 acts like a 'bridge' between digital and analog.
+The MCP3008 acts like a "bridge" between digital and analog.
 It has 8 analog inputs and the Pi can query it using 4 digital pins.
 That makes it a perfect addition to the Pi for integrating simple sensors like photocells, FSRs or potentiometers, thermistors, etc.!

-Lets check the datasheet of the MCP3008 chip.
-On the first page in the lower right corner there's a pinout diagram showing the names of the pins
+Let's check the datasheet of the MCP3008 chip.
+On the first page in the lower right corner there's a pinout diagram showing the names of the pins:

 Wiring Diagram

-In order to read analog data we need to use the following pins: VDD (power), DGND (digital ground) to power the MCP3008 chip.
-We also need four 'SPI' data pins: DOUT (Data Out from MCP3008), CLK (Clock pin), DIN (Data In from Raspberry Pi), and /CS (Chip Select).
-Finally of course, a source of analog data, we'll be using the basic 10k trim pot.
+VDD (power) and DGND (digital ground) to power the MCP3008 chip.
+We also need four "SPI" data pins: DOUT (Data Out from MCP3008), CLK (Clock pin), DIN (Data In from Raspberry Pi), and /CS (Chip Select).
+Finally of course, a source of analog data.
+We'll be using the basic 10k trim pot.

-The MCP3008 has a few more pins we need to connect: AGND (analog ground, used sometimes in precision circuitry, which this is not) connects to GND, and VREF (analog voltage reference, used for changing the 'scale' - we want the full scale so tie it to 3.3V)
+The MCP3008 has a few more pins we need to connect: AGND (analog ground, used sometimes in precision circuitry, which this is not) connects to GND, and VREF (analog voltage reference, used for changing the "scale" - we want the full scale, so tie it to 3.3V).

 Below is a wiring diagram.
 Connect the 3.3V cobbler pin to the left + rail and the GND pin to the right - rail.
 Connect the following pins for the MCP chip